RiverGracefish/lrthw_exercises/chapter_9/Readme.md

 Extra Credit:
 Q) What does \n do within double quotes?

-\n within double quotes going to next line.
+\n within double quotes open a new line.

 Add your answer to Readme.md